evilcyber.com

 Do You Need A Barbell?

-Before you spend ten to fifteen minutes of your lifetime on this article only to realize at the end (of the article, not your lifetime) that a barbell is for your current workout efforts as useful as a cyst on your buttocks, let us mention this: you generally don’t need a barbell if you are just starting the workout game.
-The earliest occasion where one might come in handy is after about a year of continuous training.
+Before you spend ten to fifteen minutes of your lifetime on this article only to realize at the end (of the article, not your lifetime) that a barbell is for your current workout efforts as useful as a cyst on your buttocks, let us mention this: you generally don’t need to buy a barbell if you are just starting to work out.

-On the other hand, for chest and leg exercises I still prefer my dumbbells.
+For a number of chest and leg exercises I still prefer my dumbbells.
 Not only do they still get the job done, they also are way less hazardous to the surrounding furniture and me (see below).

 Still with me?
 Then let’s get started.